LIFE INSURANCE

 Over time the increase in value can allow the policy to pay for itself which allows you more savings.

-Using the above terms Whole, Universal and Term to 100 we can distinguish these products into their basic features.
+Using the above terms Whole, Universal and Term to 100 we can distinguish these products into their basic features .
 Below are very general descriptors that are for reference only.
 Each Insurance Company will provide their variations on each of these products.
-Whole Life has escalating cash and coverage values in which the insurance company manages all aspects of these escalating values.
-They will provide estimates of these future values.
-Insurance companies come under regulatory scrutiny for integrity and responsible asset management.
+Whole Life has escalating cash and coverage values, and at the time of purchase you will be provided estimates of these future values

 Universal Life

 This is a self-directed asset management product with guarantees for the insurance coverage.
 This shared feature typically allows for greater flexibility in premium payment by the policy holder.
-The insurance company will typically give you a minimum premium amount to pay for the insurance protection and give you a range of “extra” cash you can deposit into the insurance investment account.
+The insurance company will typically give you a minimum premium amount to pay for the insurance protection and give you a range of “extra cash” that can be deposited into the insurance investment account.
 The deposited “extra” cash can be allocated across a range of investment options, provided to you by the insurance company.
 You can change these investments with a reasonable amount of frequency.
 Over time the accumulated values can earn you the ability to cease making payments and the earnings within the policy will be sufficient to pay the continuing premium required to pay for the insurance coverage.
+These extra cash values plus the insurance face amount are paid to your beneficiaries tax free.

 Term to 100